Herb0002/PTInstall/README.md

 A server with a Unix-based operating system. ( i have tested it with ubuntu 22.04 ) ProfitTrailer licenses.

-Script Overview
-Index.sh: This is the main script that you should run.
-It displays a menu with various options, such as installing PTFeeder, installing PTManager, and running updates.

-PTFeederInstall.sh: This script installs PTFeeder on your server.
-It downloads the latest version of PTFeeder, unpacks the files, and copies them to the specified directory.

-PTFeederUpdate.sh: This script updates your PTFeeder installation to the latest version.
-It stops PTFeeder, downloads the latest version, replaces the old files, and restarts PTFeeder.

-start_PTManager.sh and stop_PTManager.sh: These scripts start and stop the PTManager service, respectively.

-Help and Feedback
-If you need help or want to provide feedback, please open an issue in this repository or contact me at Discord - Herb0002

 Guide to Install PT Manager on Linux
 Open the terminal on your Linux system.